 The weather phenomena previously discussed have been associated with the ‘European Heat Wave 2003’, plus the severe winters experienced in Europe between 2009 and 2012 and the relationship between those events and recorded solar activity.

 If we look for a cross reference between the recorded events in which we are interested and Sunspot Number records, we can find little that would support the idea of such a relationship.
 The heat wave occurred during the declining phase of a solar maximum, the cold during the ascent out of solar minimum, both periods being unremarkable in their activity levels.
-However, as we have already said, the existence of a sunspot does not imply the existence of a CME, much less a terrestrial impact -nor, indeed does the absence of spots imply the absence of incoming material – we need to look more closely at other solar behaviour.
+However, as we have already said, the existence of a sunspot does not imply the existence of a CME, much less a terrestrial impact – nor, indeed, does the absence of spots imply the absence of incoming material and it is becoming increasingly clear that solar wind and allied impacts have a significant effect on the behaviour of the atmosphere – we need, therefore, to look more closely at other solar behaviour.